Armed Forces Covenant

-Erewash Borough Council has signed up to the community covenant and Councillor John Sewell is our Armed Forces Covenant 'Champion', making sure we achieve our committment to serving personnel, veterans and their families.
+Erewash Borough Council has signed the Armed Forces Covenant.
+Councillor John Sewell is our Armed Forces Covenant 'Champion', making sure we achieve our commitment to serving personnel, veterans and their families.

 The links between the Sherwood Foresters, now part of the Mercian Regiment were celebrated by giving the regiment the Freedom of the Borough in 2008.
 The Ilkeston branch of the Worcester and Sherwood Foresters Association closed at the end of November 2016 and their historic standard and other artefacts were donated to the Erewash Museum as part of their War Room exhibition.